-If operated properly, the secondary catalyst system may significantly reduce N_2O emissions for up to three years before the catalyst material needs to be replaced.
+If operated properly, the secondary catalyst system is expected to significantly reduce N_2O emissions for up to three years before the catalyst material needs to be replaced.

-The YARA abatement catalyst has been proven by industrial testing not to have any positive effect on plant production levels7.
-Also, only traces of the catalyst material at concentrations of parts per billion could be found in the nitric acid product8.
+The materials used in the new YARA secondary abatement catalyst for atmospheric plants are the same as those used for the standard YARA Y8-51 catalyst, which is successfully installed in many CDM and JI projects all over the world.
+This material has been proven by industrial testing not to have any positive effect on plant production levels7.
+Also, only traces of the catalyst material at concentrations of parts per billion can be found in the nitric acid product8.